Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Experiments

 \subsection{Generalization to RAGBench}

-To probe how \corpusskill{} behaves outside its target domain, we run the same five methods on nine subsets of RAGBench~\citep{friel2024ragbench}: CovidQA~\citep{moller2020covidqa}, DelucionQA~\citep{sadat2023delucionqa}, Emanual~\citep{nandy2021emanual}, ExpertQA~\citep{malaviya2024expertqa}, TechQA~\citep{castelli2020techqa}, FinQA~\citep{chen2021finqa}, CUAD~\citep{hendrycks2021cuad}, HAGRID~\citep{kamalloo2023hagrid}, and TatQA~\citep{zhu2021tatqa}, sampling 200 test queries per subset (or all available when smaller).
-RAGBench is published as a generator-evaluation benchmark with per-row gold contexts; to convert it into a retrieval benchmark we build the \emph{expanded retrieval pool} as the union of all train+val+test documents, deduplicated by content hash.
-This is intentionally harder than the original RAGBench protocol: every test query must compete against thousands of distractors, and there is no curated retrieval corpus to fall back on.
-Pool sizes range from 221 (Emanual) to 12{,}727 (TatQA).
+To probe how \corpusskill{} behaves outside its target domain, we run the same five methods on ten RAGBench~\citep{friel2024ragbench} subsets (CovidQA~\citep{moller2020covidqa}, DelucionQA~\citep{sadat2023delucionqa}, Emanual~\citep{nandy2021emanual}, ExpertQA~\citep{malaviya2024expertqa}, TechQA~\citep{castelli2020techqa}, FinQA~\citep{chen2021finqa}, CUAD~\citep{hendrycks2021cuad}, HAGRID~\citep{kamalloo2023hagrid}, TatQA~\citep{zhu2021tatqa}, ClapNQ~\citep{rosenthal2025clapnq}), sampling 200 test queries per subset (or all available).
+RAGBench is published as a generator-evaluation benchmark with per-row gold contexts.
+To convert it into a retrieval benchmark we build the \emph{expanded retrieval pool} as the union of all train+val+test documents (deduplicated by content hash, pool sizes 221--12{,}727).
+This is intentionally harder than the original RAGBench protocol: every test query competes against thousands of distractors.

-\paragraph{Headline result.} \corpusskill{} attains the highest macro-average F1 (0.350) across the 10-dataset benchmark (\Cref{tab:ragbench_macro}), narrowly ahead of Hybrid (0.349) and Dense (0.347), and it leads on every lexical-overlap metric (BLEU, ROUGE-1, ROUGE-2).
-Agentic continues to win Factuality (0.660), and Dense wins Context Recall (0.540) because the LLM-judged CtxR rewards span overlap that embedding retrieval is explicitly optimized for.
-The picture is therefore not a uniform sweep — \corpusskill{} wins on 4 of 10 datasets by a margin of 0.02--0.10 F1, ties on 2, and loses on 4 (\Cref{tab:ragbench_results}) — but the per-dataset dispersion lets us characterize \emph{which corpora navigation actually helps}.